Knowledge · DACH industrials

 • Vienna and Austrian Mittelstand.
 CEE-bridging industrials, voestalpine, AT&S, Andritz, BMW Steyr, Rosenbauer, Plansee.
 Strong CEE-into-US potential, frequent under-resourcing of US procurement substrate.

-Stage one: diagnose where the engineering register is doing the cutting.
+Stage one: evaluation where the engineering register is doing the cutting.
 The US RFP response.
 The US OEM PPAP.
 The US trade-show follow-up.
 The US sales-head report.
 Where the four filters are doing the damage.

 Stage three: rebuild the materials.
 Capability statement in US format, response templates by architecture, US-facing site, US bios, US references, US case studies.
 PPAP submission templates for OEM-targeted firms.
 GPO templates for medtech-targeted firms.